Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Independent benchmark validation

-The comparisons of the simulated and measured properties along the MN axis are presented in \fref{fig:valid}, where both classical and fully-turbulent anomalous transport ($\alpha_{an}=1/16$) have been considered.
+The comparisons of the simulated and measured properties along the MN axis are presented in \fref{fig:valid}, where both classical and fully-turbulent anomalous transport ($\alpha_{an}=1/16$) have been considered, the latter found to be the best-fit coefficient from a range of tested $\alpha_{an}$.
 There is excellent agreement in the fully-turbulent case, particularly in the plasma potential of \fref{fig:valid} (a), ion axial velocity \fref{fig:valid} (d), and electron temperature \fref{fig:valid} (c), where the classical transport model fails to capture the rapid cooling seen experimentally.
-However, it must be acknowledged that the electron density profile of \fref{fig:valid} (b) has increased discrepancy in the fully-turbulent case, but the error is still $<15$\%.
-The reasons for this are most likely the omission of vacuum chamber wall effects or the assumption of a spatially uniform $\alpha_{an}$.
-Nevertheless, the model represents the physical process well, generally within the errorbars of all measurements.
+Anomalous diffusion leads to a much higher electron cross-field mobility compared to classical (collisional) transport.
+Since electrons---particularly those of high-energy----move more freely across $\mathbf{B}$, they more effectively dissipate their energy, reducing the electron cooling length scale as the plasma expands.
+Regarding plasma potential, the increased cross-field transport results in greater plume divergence and earlier electron detachment; the effective escape energy of the free electron population is reduced, and a weaker potential drop is thus required to maintain the current-free condition.
+Accordingly, there is slower ion acceleration.
+It must be acknowledged that the electron density profile of \fref{fig:valid} (b) has increased discrepancy in the fully-turbulent case, but the error is still $<15$\%.
+The reasons for this are most likely the omission of vacuum chamber wall effects or the assumption of a single spatially uniform $\alpha_{an}$.
+It is key to also consider that the experiments source tube walls extended about 0.5$R_c$ into the expansion region beyond the MN throat, which may have acted to impede the free expansion of the plasma.
+Little and Choueiri also found the largest error to their numerical model to be underestimation of downstream $n_e$ \cite{b:little2016}.

+Although the Bohm model agrees well with the experimental results here, this does not necessarily confirm that it is the definitive or most accurate model for describing anomalous diffusion.
+However, the strong agreement, mostly within the errorbars of all measurements, does indicate that the general PIC model effectively captures the key physics governing the transport processes, even if the exact mechanisms may differ or be more complex than those assumed in the Bohm formulation.
+This agreement provides a solid foundation for the controllable preliminary parametric study presented next, allowing for systematic exploration of key transport dependencies while maintaining a physically motivated approach.